chobbledotcom/blue-pits/_pages/lead-team.md

 *   **July 2017:** ASYE Completion
 *   **July 2020:** Level 5 Diploma in Leadership & Management
 *   **March 2022:** Social Work Practice Educator Award Level 1 (Lancashire CC)

+---

+## **Nathan May**

+Hi there I'm Nathan, Project Lead for Blue Pits Housing Action and a Registered Social Worker.

+As a social worker, I am deeply committed to empowering individuals, families, and communities to overcome challenges and achieve their fullest potential.
+With 3 years of experience in working with complex adults in Rochdale, I bring a compassionate and solution-oriented approach to my work.

+I hold a degree in Social Work from UCLAN University, and my practice is guided by the core values of social justice, equality, and respect for the inherent worth of every individual.
+At Blue Pits Housing Action, I focus on directly supporting my Registered Manager in delivering high quality service and quality assurance, and I take pride in making a meaningful difference in the lives of those we support.

+Outside of work, I enjoy taking part in sports, which help me stay inspired and energised.

+I am passionate about supporting others and fostering resilience, and I look forward to contributing to our shared vision of building stronger communities.